Prices, Profits, Proxies, and Production: Sharp Counterfactual Bounds

 Proposition~\ref{prop: identified y} essentially states that for each $\e$ there must exist output/input vectors such that the weak axiom of profit maximization holds \citep{varian1984nonparametric}.
 We note, however, that the primitive observables of our paper are the \textit{distribution} of profits and prices.

 We can adapt Proposition~\ref{prop: identified y} to answer counterfactual questions by considering a hypothetical tuple $(p^c,y_{p^c})$ of prices and quantities.
-If Proposition~\ref{prop: identified y} applies with these additional counterfactual values, then they are feasible given the theory.\footnote{\citet{varian1982nonparametric,varian1984nonparametric} has exploited the close connections between empirical content, recoverability of structural functions, and counterfactuals.
-Recent work in demand analysis building on these connections includes \cite{blundell2003nonparametric}, \cite{blundell2017individual}, \cite{allen2018}, and \cite{aguiar2018stochastic}.} In more detail, we present bounds on counterfactual objects, potentially with additional restrictions.
-The upper bound on a functional $C$ given a restriction $s$ and heterogeneity level $\e$ is given by
+If Proposition~\ref{prop: identified y} applies with these additional counterfactual values, then they are feasible given the theory.
+In more detail, we present bounds on counterfactual objects, potentially with additional restrictions.
+The counterfactual values involve a function $C$ of interest.
+The restrictions involve a function $s$ that depends on the counterfactual price $p^c$ and quantity $y_{p^c}$.
+We encode the restrictions by the combinations such that $s(p^c, y_{p^c}) = 0$.
+For instance, if the counterfactual price is fixed to a given vector $\overline{\p}^{\text{c}}$ and no restrictions are imposed on $y_{p^c}$, then $s(\p^{\text{c}},\y_{\p^{\text{c}}})=\p^{\text{c}}-\overline{\p}^{c}$.
+The upper bound with heterogeneity level $\e$ is given by

 The lower bound is given by